 - Andrew Horne Twitter feed

 In 1999, Andrew Horne obtained a competitive entry Clinical Training Fellowship from the Medical Research Council and used this opportunity to complete a PhD focused principally on the role of the endometrium (womb lining) in reproduction at the Institute of Reproductive and Developmental Biology at Imperial College London.
 Back in Edinburgh, he completed his core clinical training in Obstetrics and Gynaecology between 2002 and 2005.
 During this time he combined his research interest with the development of laparoscopic (key hole surgery) skills as a Clinical Fellow in Gynaecological Endoscopy with the University of Toronto in 2005 until his appointment as a Clinical Lecturer in Edinburgh later that year.
 In 2010, he was appointed as a Senior Clinical Lecturer and Consultant Gynaecologist in Edinburgh.
 He subsequently developed both clinical and research interests in pelvic pain and endometriosis, and established EXPPECT Edinburgh.
 He was awarded a Personal Chair at the University of Edinburgh in 2014.
 He is President-elect of the World Endometriosis Society and Trustee to Endometriosis UK.
 He is Co-Editor in Chief of Reproduction and Fertility.
-He is the Past Chair of the Academic Board at the RCOG, Past Chair of the ESHRE Special Interest Group for Endometriosis and Endometrial Disorders, UK ESHRE National Representative, and a recent member of the NICE and ESHRE Endometriosis Guideline Committees.
+He is the Past Chair of the Academic Board at the RCOG, Past Chair of the ESHRE Special Interest Group for Endometriosis and Endometrial Disorders, Past UK ESHRE National Representative, and a recent member of the NICE and ESHRE Endometriosis Guideline Committees.
 Professor Horne became an Associate Fellow of the Faculty of Pain Medicine of the Royal College of Anaesthetists in 2019.
 In 2020, he was awarded Fellowship ad hominem of the Royal College of Surgeons of Edinburgh.
 In 2021, in recognition of his research into pelvic pain and endometriosis, he was elected to the Fellowship of the Royal Society of Edinburgh.
 Professor Horne is Scientific Advisor to the Scottish Chief Medical Officer for Obstetrics and Gynaecology.

 Dr Lorraine Harrington (MBChB, Bsc (Hons) Immunology, MRCP, FRCA, FFPMRCA)